hashicorp/terraform-helm/README.md

-# Terraform Helm Chart
+# Terraform Cloud Operator Helm Chart

 > This experimental repository contains software which is still being developed
 > and in the alpha testing stage.
 It is not ready for production use.

-This repository contains the official HashiCorp Helm chart for installing and configuring Terraform on Kubernetes.
+This repository contains the official HashiCorp Helm chart for installing and configuring the Terraform Cloud Operator on Kubernetes.
 This chart supports multiple use cases of Terraform on Kubernetes depending on the values provided.

 ## Prerequisites